Former Director, Senior Data Science Fellow, Executive Committee

-I have the great honor of having been appointed the new director of the University of Washington eScience Institute!
-I am also a member of the Database, Data Science, and AstroDB groups at the UW, the director of the Integrative Graduate Education Research Traineeship (IGERT) PhD Program in Big Data and Data Science, and the co-founder of the Northwest Database Society (NWDS).
-Find a list of my publications on Google Scholar.
+Magdalena Balazinska is the former Director of the eScience Institute (2017-2019) and a longstanding and current member of the eScience Executive Committee and a Senior Data Science Fellow.
+She was recently appointed as the next Director of the Paul G. Allen School for Computer Science and Engineering.
+She is also a member of the Database, Data Science, and AstroDB groups at the UW, the director of the Integrative Graduate Education Research Traineeship (IGERT) PhD Program in Big Data and Data Science, and the co-founder of the Northwest Database Society (NWDS).
+Find a list of her publications on Google Scholar.

 Recent events of interest:

 - Recipient of the Association for Computing Machinery Special Interest Group on Management of Data (ACM SIGMOD) Test of Time Award (2017)

 - Check out my new class, Big Data Management Systems

 - Recipient of inaugural Very Large Data Bases (VLDB) Women in Database Research Award (2016)